Common Questions About HIV And STDs: Symptoms And Tests

 There are two circumstances in which a gonorrhea test is performed:

-Screening: To identify diseases earlier, screening tests look for infections in people who aren’t exhibiting any symptoms.
+Screening: To identify diseases earlier, screening tests look for infections in people without symptoms.
 Doctors may also screen for other STDs when performing gonorrhea screenings.

 Diagnosis: While gonorrhea infections do not always cause symptoms, some people experience warning signs like pain and burning while urinating.
 An individual’s symptoms may be caused by gonorrhea, which can be diagnosed or ruled out by gonorrhea testing.
 Doctors frequently test for both gonorrhea and chlamydia at the same time because the two STDs share symptoms.

+You don’t have to undress or swab uncomfortably for any STD testing at Affordable Rapid Testing.
 We only need a small amount of urine for each of our STD tests.
-You don’t have to undress or swab uncomfortably for any STD testing done at Affordable Rapid Testing.
 You have to submit your urine sample at one of our certified testing centers that are nearest to your location.
 After being transported to a lab, this sample is subjected to Nucleic Acid Amplification testing.
 The Neisseria gonorrhoeae bacteria, which is specific to urine, is what the test is looking for.

-Numerous health organizations advise routine gonorrhea screening for certain teenagers and adults between the ages of 15 and 65 because many gonorrhea infected people do not exhibit any observable symptoms, including:
+Numerous health organizations advise routine gonorrhea screening for particular teenagers and adults between the ages of 15 and 65 because many gonorrhea-infected people do not exhibit any observable symptoms, including:

 If you fear that you have symptoms, get tested right away!
 Gonorrhea can be detected in tests as early as 2 – 6 days after exposure.
 However, because everyone is different and it is common not to experience symptoms, it is strongly advised to test after every potential exposure.
 At Affordable Rapid Testing, our doctors recommend waiting two weeks after potential sexual exposure to get tested to ensure more accurate results.

 Antibiotics are effective in treating gonorrhea.
 After a phone consultation, our doctors can prescribe antibiotics if you test positive.
-Make sure to finish the entire course of antibiotics and refrain from any sexual activity for at least one week afterward.
-It is also advised to be retested after the prescribed treatment has been completed to ensure that the infection has been eradicated.
+Ensure to finish the entire course of antibiotics and refrain from sexual activity for at least one week afterward.
+It is also advised to be retested after the prescribed treatment is completed to ensure the infection has been eradicated.
 Keep in mind that it is possible to re-infect with gonorrhea after treatment.

 All we need from you is a urine sample for accurate chlamydia testing.
-Because no preparation is required, there is no need to fast or do anything else beforehand.
-There is no exam requirement, so there is no need to undress or swab.
-We use your sample to run an FDA-approved Nucleic Acid Amplification test (NAAT), which is the most dependable method of testing for chlamydia.
+Because no preparation is required, you don’t need to fast or do anything else beforehand.
+There is no exam requirement, so no need to undress or swab.
+We use your sample to run an FDA-approved Nucleic Acid Amplification test (NAAT), the most dependable method of testing for chlamydia.
 It will look for Chlamydia trachomatis bacteria in your urine and give us a positive or negative result.

 Our chlamydia test only takes a few minutes to complete, and results are available in 1-2 days.
 All of our laboratory STD tests have a specificity and sensitivity rate that is measured.
 This test has a 99.3% specificity and a 99.8% sensitivity.